 Human bodies are the same bodies we had as hunter-gatherers, before agriculture was invented by women sitting around with the babies while the men were on the hunt.
 The cultivation of grains, beans, and certain starches, say the Paleo-diet folk, didn’t do us any favors because our digestion can’t handle it.

 Which leads to more than tummy-aches.
 Witness the digestive disorders that pair with “mental” disorders.
 Too many studies to list; look on PubMed Central, home to this fantastic article: Gut thinking: the gut microbiome and mental health beyond the head.

 Back in the cave-wo/man days we ate meat and lots of fresh foods.
 Nuts and seeds.
 Plentiful greens and roots.
 Immune enhancing berries plus fruits with skin for fiber.
 Paleolithic peeps ate plums, pears, dates, figs, grapes, olives, and oranges.
-They ate things we don’t, such as ferns and cattails!
+They ate a lot of things we don’t, such as ferns and cattails!

 No grains though.
-No refined sugar either–no surprise.
+No refined sugar either, no surprise.

 Grains are high in phytates or phytic acid, an antinutrient because it binds to minerals we need—iron, calcium, magnesium, zinc—then our bodies can’t use them.
 Mineral deficiency equals poor immunity, bad skin, brittle bones, PMS, fatigue.
 Cows can break down phytates, we can’t.

 Ditto harm from lectins in grains, another antinutrient.
 They’re a great defense to have if you’re a plant.
 In order for the plant to survive, lectins irritate our digestive system so we don’t digest their seeds (we poop them out).
 For us lectins can mean diarrhea, bloating, reflux, nausea or vomiting.